Hi! I’m Marjie.

 Some of my most fulfilling experiences have come from creating my own work.
 Among them, in 2018 and 2019, I created and produced a solo cabaret honoring Judy Garland (we share a hometown!) called, What Would Judy Do?
 I performed four iterations of it over two years, selling out venues in New York and Minnesota.

-As VP of Content & Editorial, I built the firm’s ghostwriting department from the ground up and managed a roster of over 30 clients at the top of their fields, shaping their brands, launching their books, and writing and editing thousands of pieces of content.
+During the pandemic, I joined the leadership team of a personal branding firm helping business leaders share their work and cultivate an audience around it.
+As VP of Content & Editorial, I built the ghostwriting team and managed a roster of over 30 clients at the top of their fields, shaping their brands, launching their books, and writing and editing thousands of pieces of content.

 I now freelance as a ghostwriter and editor with clients in a range of industries and subject matters—from executive coaching to mental health to product management—writing and editing books, memoirs, articles, and newsletters and creating content strategies focused on value delivery, engagement, and growth.